FAU-LAP/NOMAD-CAMELS/README.md

 - Plots from sub-steps are now in the data
 - databroker should now load correclty again
 - added export of bytes into json
+- not always focusing the new box in tables anymore

 ### 1.4.2
 Changes: